davidaramant/blog-content/content/post/the-buddhabrot-part-1.md

 ## Introduction

-I was introduced to the Buddhabrot in a college class I took senior year about fractals (actually, it was about *Chaotic Dynamical Systems* but I don't remember too much about that!).
-The Buddhabrot stuck with me and I tinkered with it a little bit further after graduating.
+I was introduced to the Buddhabrot in a college class I took about fractals (technically, it was about *Chaotic Dynamical Systems* but I don't remember too much about that..).
 A few years ago at [SEP](https://www.sep.com) we introduced [Hackathon Weekends](https://www.sep.com/labs/hackathon/).
 The Buddhabrot seemed like the perfect topic for a weekend project so we (I managed to convince two others to help) set out to render a 500 megapixel version.
 This was heavily inspired by [Johann Korndoerfer's 500 megapixel version](http://erleuchtet.org/2010/07/ridiculously-large-buddhabrot.html) he made in LISP.
 I decided to use C#/.NET because that's what I'm most comfortable with.

 We succeeded!
 Although impressive, I was a bit unsatisfied with all the shortcuts we had to take to accomplish anything in a weekend.
 I decided to revisit it in a second Hackathon and raised it to 625 megapixels.
-That might seem like a modest increase, but the 500 megapixels actually used to be a very hard limit with how we were doing things.  *(As it turns out, the .NET Image class will throw an undocumented Win32 exception if you try to create an image larger than 500MP.
+That might seem like a modest increase, but the 500 megapixels was a hard limit with the original method.  *(As it turns out, the .NET Image class will throw an undocumented Win32 exception if you try to create an image larger than 500MP.
 Geez, don't they test anything over there at Microsoft!!!)*

 ![History of progress](/buddhabrot/history_of_progress.png)

 At this point I was hooked so I pushed it up to 10 gigapixels.
-I immediately realized my mistake and corrected it by further pushing it to the largest possible version I could create without radically altering my approach - 68.7 gigapixels!
+I immediately realized my mistake and pushed it to the largest possible version I could create without radically altering my approach - 68.7 gigapixels!

 #### Aside - 68.7 gigapixels?
 What a weird number

 Now, the number 68.7 might jump out at you because it doesn't sound very computer-sciencey.
-How you refer to the size depends on whether you consider a gigapixel to be 1,000 or 1,024 pixels - if you go by 1,024, the size is actually 64 gigapixels.
-However, since the only people who actually *care* about megapixels are camera manufacturers (and they cheat as much as they can get away with) I'll go for the more impressive number.
+How you refer to the size depends on whether you consider a gigapixel to be 1,000 or 1,024 pixels.
+If you go by 1,024, the size is actually 64 gigapixels.
+Since the only people who actually *care* about megapixels are camera manufacturers (and they cheat as much as they can get away with) I'll go for the more impressive number.

 In unambiguous terms, the final rendering is 68,719,476,736 pixels (262,144 by 262,144).

 ## What is a Fractal?

-A **fractal** is defined by *self similarity* - that parts of the object are similar to the whole.
+A [fractal](https://en.wikipedia.org/wiki/Fractal) is defined by *self similarity* - parts of the object are similar to the whole.

 A classic example of a fractal that you may have seen is the **Sierpinski Triangle**:
 ![Sierpinski Triangle](/buddhabrot/Sierpinski_triangle.png)